 The Puerto Rico Broadband Program anticipates a small number of applications for the conduit system with robust detail.
 As such, the review process will require a small team of reviewers to critically review large proposals to ultimately select a single subgrantee for development and management of the conduit system.
 The Puerto Rico Broadband Program estimates the following number of human resources to execute conduit system bid reviews, distributed across the technical, financial, and programmatic domains.
-Figure 10 details staffing levels assuming the receipt of four bids, including the benchmark and reserve bid.
+Figure 10 details staffing levels assuming the receipt of four bids.
 Staffing may need to be adjusted up or down based on the volume of bids received.